ros2-split-gbp/launch-release/launch_testing/README.md

 In the above example, there is no need to delay the start of the tests so the `ReadyToTest` action is a peer to the process under test and will signal to the framework that it's safe to start around the same time the `ExecuteProcess` action is run.

 In older style tests, a function called `ready_fn` is declared as an argument to `generate_test_description` and must be plumbed into the launch description with an `OpaqueFunction`.
+This method has been fully replaced by the `ReadyToTest` action and is therefore deprecated.

 ```python
 def generate_test_description(ready_fn):